renewablefunding/js_codechallenge/README.md

 If you're feeling inspired, bonus points for:

-* allow a user to save settings for the table view (e.g. a specific seven day period sorted by day length, descending) with a url that can be linked to and display these settings.
+* enabling a user to save settings for the table view (e.g. a specific seven day period sorted by day length, descending) with a url that can be linked to and display these settings.
-* allow a user to set the time zone in which all times are displayed.
+* enabling a user to set the time zone in which all times are displayed.

 ## Evaluation